Updated: Jul 29

 ✅Touch up let dry

-✅Clear coat for endurance (recommend automotive oil base or lacquer)
+✅Clear coat for endurance (recommend automotive oil base or a two part auto clear)

-If you make a huge mistake on your weapon rinse it off right a way using scrub brush on stippled area and towel on slide and smooth areas.
+If you make a huge mistake on your weapon rinse it off right a way in running water using scrub brush on stippled area and green weenie on slide and smooth areas.
+Get off as much as you can.

-Start again: clean well, let dry.
-Scuff N prime if needed
+Start again: clean well, let dry, prime again.

 You can 100% do this.